 Because we can isolate the delta-8 compound, we can create an extract that can then be added to any formula.

 Let’s discuss the key delivery methods for delta-8, as you’ll see that they’re really no different from other cannabis products on the market, like CBD.

-Vaping Products: Delta-8 extract can be combined with terpenes to produce delta-8 vape cartridges with specific terpene profiles.
+Vaping Products: Delta-8 extract can be combined with terpenes to produce delta-8 vape cartridges or delta 8 pens with specific terpene profiles.
 This is becoming an extremely popular way to consume delta-8 because it is fast-acting and potent compared to other methods, and this is due to the way in which the lung absorbs the compounds in cannabis.

 Topicals: Delta-8 topicals work much like CBD topicals in that they quickly sink into the muscular tissue and bind with cannabinoid receptors in this area of the body for targeted relief.

 Tinctures: Delta-8 tinctures, are formulas consisting of a delta-8 extract that’s been diluted in a carrier oil that is deemed perfectly safe for ingestion, such as MCT oil.
 This type of product is most often taken as a tincture, which can provide effects in as little as 20 minutes due to the high absorbency rate of the sublingual tissue, which is the tissue directly beneath the tongue.

 Edibles: Delta-8 edibles are also popular, providing a more long-lasting activation in the system, and requiring a bit more time to “kick in” due to how the cannabinoid must slowly travel through the digestive system before entering the bloodstream.